dmcg310/Rust-Traverse/README.md

 - `r`: Rename the selected file or directory.
 - `f`: Navigate to a directory using a relative or absolute path.
 - `x`: Extract the selected archive, to the current directory.

+#### Move/Copy Operations

+- `c`: Append the selected file or directory to the move/copy buffer.
+- `p`: Opens the move/copy buffer menu, (enter on any option is in relation to your current directory).

 #### Fuzzy Finder Operations